adasprilla/TouchPad-Gestures/README.md

 This utility exploits `xdotool` which unfortunately only works with X11/Xorg based applications.
-So `xdotool` shortcuts for the desktop do not work under GNOME on Wayland which is now the default since GNOME 3.22.
+So `xdotool` shortcuts for the desktop do not work under GNOME on Wayland which is the default since GNOME 3.22.
 However, it is found that `wmctrl` desktop selection commands do work under GNOME on Wayland (via XWayland) so this utility adds a built-in `_internal` command which can be used to switch workspaces using the